CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/editors/Atom.md

 ---
 Atom is stated as the hackable editor for the 21<sup>st</sup> century.
 Unlike other editors such as vim, ed, vi or nano; atom cannot be run in the terminal.

-There are loads of cool packegees that you can download for atom, such as 'Backround Matrix' - see gif below, 'color picker' - allows you to easily change the hex code, 'minimap' - A preview of the full source code to name a few.
+There are loads of cool packages that you can download for atom, such as 'Backround Matrix' - see gif below, 'color picker' - allows you to easily change the hex code, 'minimap' - A preview of the full source code to name a few.

 ![](/Graphics/videos/Atom-background-matrix.gif)